syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/areas.md

 ![MVC Area name](images/area-name.png)

-3. Now, created MVC Area is added to the root of the application with its Controllers, Data, Models, Views folders like the below structure.
+3.Now, created MVC Area is added to the root of the application with its Controllers, Data, Models, Views folders like the below structure.

 ![MVC Area structure](images/area-mvc-structure.png)

-4. Add the controller `HomeController.cs` in the `Areas/Products/Controllers/` folder location and then add the area attribute **`[Area("area name")]`** like below.
+4.Add the controller `HomeController.cs` in the `Areas/Products/Controllers/` folder location and then add the area attribute **`[Area("area name")]`** like below.

 ![Add Area attribute](images/area-attribute.png)

-5. Add the View page in the `~/Areas/Products/Views/` folder location.
+5.Add the View page in the `~/Areas/Products/Views/` folder location.

 ![Add view page in Area](images/area-views.png)

-6. Move the Razor View Imports `_ViewImports.cshtml` and Razor View Start `_ViewStart.cshtml` files from `~/Views/` to the application root folder to share the common layout and view imports to all views.
+6.Move the Razor View Imports `_ViewImports.cshtml` and Razor View Start `_ViewStart.cshtml` files from `~/Views/` to the application root folder to share the common layout and view imports to all views.

 ![Common layout for all view pages](images/mvc-view-files.png)

 >You can also add the `_ViewImports.cshtml` and `_ViewStart.cshtml` files to the appropriate Views folder under areas if you want to maintain it separately.

-7. Open the `_ViewImports.cshtml` file and import the `Syncfusion.EJ2` package.
+7.Open the `_ViewImports.cshtml` file and import the `Syncfusion.EJ2` package.

 {% tabs %}
 {% highlight c# tabtitle="~/_ViewImports.cshtml" %}